SVendittelli/MMM-fitbit/README.md

 		* (If you're asked for `OAuth 1.0 Application Type (Deprecated)`, set to "Browser")
 	* Callback URL **MUST BE** `http://127.0.0.1:8888/`
 	* Give your app read-only permission
-	* Note your OAuth 2.0 credentials (you'll need them in a moment!)
+	* Note your OAuth 2.0 credentials (you'll need them during setup)
 		* "OAuth 2.0 Client ID" --- (this is your `client_id`)
 		* "Client (Consumer) Secret" --- (this is your `client_secret`)
 			* You can access these again later via [Manage My Apps](https://dev.fitbit.com/apps)